 - Thinly slice the cheese and meats, if not already sliced.

-- Arrange the slices around a plate, with the almonds, bread, olives and membrillo on the side.
+- Arrange the slices around a plate or wooden board, with the almonds, bread, olives and membrillo on the side.
+You can also cut the slices of membrillo in half as triangles and place one on each triangle slice of Manchego, as in pictures above.

 - Adjust quantities to the number of people/course you are serving.